percona/postgres/contrib/pg_tde/documentation/docs/faq.md

 WAL encryption is done globally for the entire database cluster.
 All modifications to any database within a PostgreSQL cluster are written to the same WAL to maintain data consistency and integrity and ensure that PostgreSQL cluster can be restored to a consistent state.
 Therefore, WAL is encrypted globally.

-When you turn on WAL encryption, `pg_tde` encrypts entire WAL files starting from the first WAL write after server was started with encryption ON.
+When you turn on WAL encryption, `pg_tde` encrypts entire WAL files starting from the first WAL write after the server was started with the encryption turned on.

 The same 2-tier approach is used with WAL as with the table data: WAL pages are first encrypted with the internal key.
 Then the internal key is encrypted with the global principal key.